Passiv is an investing tool that simplifies the investment process for do-it-yourself investors.

 To get started with Passiv, open an account and link your brokerage account.

-Once you are set up and have decided on your target allocation, Passiv makes your investing really “passive” and easy.
+Once you are set up and have decided on your target allocation, Passiv makes your investing “passive” and easy.
 The tool:

 - Automatically calculates trades needed to rebalance your portfolio and notifies you